Roadmap

 Up Next

-- Per-agent capability surface page (what it can reach)
+- Per-agent capability surface page with clearer breakdowns

 - Trend tracking for runtime drift over time